Emily3403/isisdl/README.md

 This was the original inspiration for this library.
 At the time isia did not offer the functionality of uri-encoding the password which lead me to create this library.
 I have recently implemented this functionality into isia in order to benchmark and test both solutions.

-#### Comparison

-Downloading my entire isis directory took 22m8s with isia.
-This is in contrast to the 11m16s it took with isis_dl

 ### mCoding